MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/2-prepare.md

 ### Development resources

-To simulate your IoT devices provisioning through Device Provisioning Service, you'll run two C# applications on your development machine.
+To simulate your IoT devices provisioning through Device Provisioning Service, you'll run a C# application on your development machine.
 Have the following prerequisites ready on your development machine:

 * [Visual Studio Code](https://code.visualstudio.com/download)
 * [.NET SDK 6.0 or later](https://dotnet.microsoft.com/download)